geoserver/geoserver/doc/en/user/source/security/disable.rst

    matching this chain.
 As an example, disabling security on the **web** chain gives administrative access to each user accessing the :ref:`web_admin` interface.

-Enabling and disabling works on the fly, no GeoServer restart necessary.